A-1 CONTRACTOR TECHNICAL ASSISTANCE PROGRAM

 • Provides the tools, relationships and resources such as technical assistance and bonding needed by small local businesses to get involved in and successfully complete Housing Bond projects.

 • Provides information on inclusion and labor requirements to successfully complete A-1 Housing Bond projects.

 • Helps small contractors identify and connect with local apprentices seeking work on Alameda County housing and other projects.

 • Provides in-the-field technical support to help contractors successfully manage and complete projects.

 • Helps share outcomes and successes that demonstrate how A-1 Housing Bond taxpayer dollars are being invested in ways that stabilize and strengthen local communities and economies.

 Get registered to get connected to A-1 Housing Bond-related opportunities

 CBAP maintains a list of local, licensed small contractors who are interested in and available to work on A-1 Housing Bond-related projects.
 Our list is specifically made available to project developers and prime contractors who are looking for local licensed contractors to participate in their projects, making it easier for them to determine your areas of specialty and to contact you about their project work and upcoming opportunities.
-You’ll also be notified of A-1 Housing Bond networking, pre-bid and workshop events hosted by Alameda County’s Contractor Bonding Assistance Program and A-1 Housing Bond project partners.
+You’ll also be notified of A-1 Housing Bond networking, pre-bid and workshop events hosted by Alameda County’s Contractor Technical Assistance Program and A-1 Housing Bond project partners.
 Use the link below to register your business: